 - Inorganic and Organometallic Chemistry involves attaching small molecules (usually white powders) to the surface of metal ions (usually in clear solutions).
 The resulting metal complexes are almost always brightly colored and can be anywhere from orange to green to purple depending on the metal and how strongly the chemicals are stuck to it.
 Admittedly almost all other chemistry involves white powders, clear crystals or colorless solutions.

-- One easy example of this trope is the "Electric Pickle" experiment, where a current passed through a pickle actually gets the pickle to glow.
-Though useless, it is fun to watch.
-The pickle's been featured in CSI and Beakman's World, to name a few instances.
+- One easy example of this trope is the "Electric Pickle" experiment, where a current passed through a pickle actually gets the pickle to glow, and because the pickle is translucent, the resultant light is bright green.
+Though ultimately useless beyond demonstrating how electrical charges can move through substances, it is fun to watch.
+The pickle's been featured in CSI, 1000 Ways to Die and Beakman's World, to name a few instances.

 - The cover of the Corning catalogue features flasks, cylinders, and beakers with lovely shades of magenta, violet, and jade.
 Perhaps someone was running tests on various combinations of food coloring.